 The Home Office Domestic Abuse (DA) Perpetrator Fund provides funding to deliver domestic abuse perpetrator programmes and to provide support to victims.

-Cambridgeshire were awarded £786,138 to deliver three projects from April 2023 to March 2025.
+Cambridgeshire were awarded £786,138 to deliver projects from April 2023 to March 2025, a further £411,289 was awarded to continue the work from April 2025 - March 2026

 There are two elements of the work in the county, the first element focuses on DA Perpetrators at all risk levels and the second is a multi-agency stalking programme.